-In putting together the Girlfriend Guide to Life, XXXX drew on the fifteen domains of healthy sexual development that was previously developed by an interdisciplinary group of researchers: freedom from unwanted activity, an understanding of consent and ethical conduct more generally, education about biological aspects of sexual practice, an understanding of safety, relationship skills such as assertiveness, agency, lifelong learning, resilience, an atmosphere of open communication in sexual learning, sexual development should not be ‘aggressive, coercive or joyless’, self-acceptance, awareness and acceptance that sex can be pleasurable, an understanding of parental and societal values, awareness of public/private boundaries and competence in mediated sexuality (McKee et al. 2010).
+In putting together the Girlfriend Guide to Life, I drew on the fifteen domains of healthy sexual development that was previously developed by an interdisciplinary group of researchers: freedom from unwanted activity, an understanding of consent and ethical conduct more generally, education about biological aspects of sexual practice, an understanding of safety, relationship skills such as assertiveness, agency, lifelong learning, resilience, an atmosphere of open communication in sexual learning, sexual development should not be ‘aggressive, coercive or joyless’, self-acceptance, awareness and acceptance that sex can be pleasurable, an understanding of parental and societal values, awareness of public/private boundaries and competence in mediated sexuality (McKee et al. 2010).

 However, it was not the case that these topics were then simply given to the entertainment producers for them to turn into a ‘pretty package’.
-Rather, the fact that Tarca and Starkey knew their target demographic so well meant that they were able to suggest articles that would not even have occurred to XXXX to be included under the topic of ‘sexual health’.
+Rather, the fact that Tarca and Starkey knew their target demographic so well meant that they were able to suggest articles that would not even have occurred to me to be included under the topic of ‘sexual health’.
 For example, they suggested the inclusion of an article on how sex feels – one of the most common questions they’re asked by their readers – as well as one explaining how to tell if you’re still a virgin.
 The most important way in which Tarca and Starkey’s understanding of their audience impacted the content was in their understanding that for the target audience, relationships with friends are just as important as – and are closely imbricated with – sexual relationships.
 It was Tarca and Starkey’s idea to include in the collection a series of articles that explored how emerging sexual identities interact with friendship groups.
 ‘Let’s talk about sex’ includes a section on how to talk about sex with your friends.
 ‘Early birds’ addresses the difficulties of being the first in your friendship group to go through puberty; while ‘Are you a late bloomer’ addresses the issues of being the last to mature physically.
 ‘Odd girl out’ explores the difficulties of being the only one in a friendship group who isn’t partnered up, while ‘Bestie gone wild’ discusses what to do when friends are behaving in risky or atypical ways, including sexually.
 Many of these topics would not normally fall under the rubric of ‘sexual health’, but based on their expertise Tarca and Starkey understood that for the target audience, these were important issues.

 Entertainment producers understand the value of ‘dumbing up’